Post By RelatedRelated Post

 (ARA) – What do those guys on the landscaping shows have that you don’t have?
 (Besides their own TV show, that is.)
 They have all the right tools to make their job easier, whether they’re building a deck, clearing brush to make way for a new patio or digging a hole for a backyard pond.

 Contractors have been using compact utility loaders – the landscaping equivalent of a Swiss army knife – for years.
 And thanks to renting, homeowners can use the same machine without having to buy one themselves.
-These multi-purpose units do the work of several different tools with a simple change of attachments, saving time and substantial effort compared to doing tasks by hand.
+These multi-purpose units do the work of several different tools.
+With a simple change of attachments, they save time and substantial effort compared to doing tasks by hand.

-The Toro Dingo is one example of a compact utility loader that’s especially useful for residential applications, since it’s easy to use, reliable and compact enough to fit into tight spots.
+The Toro Dingo is one example of a compact utility loader that’s especially useful for residential applications.
+It’s easy to use, reliable and compact enough to fit into tight spots.

 Here are five ways you can use a compact utility loader and the right attachments to help ensure your outdoor projects have professional-looking results: